top of page

 Purchase a duplex with only 3% down

 We were able to obtain an FHA loan when purchasing our duplex because it was our first residential purchase.
-Keep in mind that commercial loans typically require 20% down.
+Keep in mind that commercial loans typically require a 20% down payment.

 Open a secure savings account with the highest savings interest rates in the nation.